 Day 1: Sunday, November 10, 2019

 Our guide and driver will meet you at the airport or hotel.
 This is the start of your Loy Krathong Chiang Mai Adventure.
 The nationwide Loy Krathong Festival is one of the most popular and colourful festivals in Chiang Mai.
 Today is the first day of the Loy Krathong festival in Chiang Mai.
-It is the day of the lantern festival aka as Yee Peng.
+It is the day of the lantern festival aka Yee Peng.

 Wat Prathat Doi Suthep

 Drive to Doi Suthep/Doi Pui national park by car.
 Visit Wat Prathat Doi Suthep, the most famous temple of Chiang Mai.
 Walk up the 300 steps to the temple.
 Views from the temple over Chiang Mai are spectacular.
-Your guide will explain about the history of this temple.
+Your guide will explain the history of this temple.
 Return to Chiang Mai to check into your hotel with the rest of the afternoon at leisure.